ozguryazilimas/wp-peyton_list/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.13 =
+* Added a way to control access to specific posts and pages.
+The new "Content Permissions" box in the post editor lets you choose which roles will be able to see a post.
+It also has an "Advanced" tab where you can enable or disable individual permissions like read/edit/delete for each role.
+Finally, you can control what happens when someone who doesn't have permission tries to view a post: you can replace the post content with something else, show a custom error, simulate a "404 Not Found" error, or redirect the user to a custom URL.
+* Added the "CSS classes" field to submenu items.
+Previously, only top level menus had this field.
+* Added an "Optimize menu configuration size" option to the "Settings" tab.
+It makes the plugin store the admin menu configuration in a more space-efficient format, which should reduce the size of the "ws_menu_editor" database entry.
+This option is enabled by default.
+Previously, this was controlled by the option "Compress menu configuration data that's stored in the database", but now the "Compress..." option only applies to actual compression.
+* Added a filter than can be used to turn off admin menu customizations.
+This can be useful if, for example, you want a a certain user to see the default admin menu.
+Basic code example: `add_filter('admin_menu_editor-disable_customizations-admin_menu_structure', '__return_true');`
+* Made the top bar in the "Plugins" tab (the part that has the "Save Changes" button) stick to the top while scrolling.
+This way the save button is accessible without needing to scroll back to the top.
+* Fixed a potential crash when the Zlib extension is enabled but the gzuncompress() function is disabled.
+* Fixed default redirects not being saved due to a bug in the "delete settings associated with missing roles" feature.
+* Fixed a minor conflict with Elementor that caused the hidden menu items "Elementor -> Connect" and "Elementor -> Note Proxy" to become visible.
+* Fixed a minor conflict with Post SMTP that caused the hidden menu items "Dashboard -> Welcome" and "Dashboard -> Credits" to become visible.
+* Tested with WP 6.8 and WP 6.9-alpha.
+* Increased minimum required WP version to 5.4.

 = 1.12.4 =
 * Fixed a bug introduced in version 1.12.3 that could cause the "Redirects" tab to be blank in some configurations.
 The bug also triggered this JS error: "settings.redirects.map is not a function".